aiurovet/xnx/README.md

      the temporary file path will be
      android/app/src/main/res/drawable-xhdpi/ic_launcher_background.tmp.svg

 2.6.
-Environment variables as well as optionless arguments passed to doul, are
+Environment variables as well as optionless arguments passed to xnx, are
      expanded, but in configuration file only.
 If you\'d like to expand those in input file(s), simply assign that to some placeholder, then use that placehloder.
 For the sake of source code portability, the environment